Holiday road toll climbs to 17, police ‘disappointed’

 The provisional figures, as of 6am on Wednesday when the official period ended, is an increase from 11 deaths on the roads over the 2020 and 2021 holiday period.

-It is the highest road toll since 2016, when 19 people died on the roads.
+It is the highest since 2016, where 19 people died on the roads.

 Assistant Commissioner Bruce O’Brien said police would continue to have a “visible presence” on the roads over summer and would take enforcement action where necessary.